Your AI agent's knowledge shouldn't belong to someone else's model.

 What this looks like in practice.

 Rachel is a management consultant who built a proprietary strategic planning framework over 15 years - a methodology her clients pay $50,000 per engagement to access.
 She initially tried a popular AI chatbot platform, uploading her strategic planning templates, competitive analysis methodology, and client engagement frameworks.
 The chatbot worked well - clients could interact with her thinking 24/7.
 But the platform provider updated its terms of service, including provisions allowing conversation data to be used for "model improvement."
 Her proprietary frameworks were now potentially training the same model her competitors use for free.
 Rachel moved to DataPeeps.
 She uploaded the same materials into a persistent memory architecture that she owns.
-When a client asks her AI about competitive positioning strategy, the best available LLM reasons over her knowledge - then disconnects.
-No training.
-No absorption.
-No retention.
-Her frameworks power the response without becoming part of any model.
+When a client asks her AI about competitive positioning strategy, the best available LLM reasons over the relevant snippets of her knowledge - then disconnects, under no-training, no-retention terms.
+Her frameworks power the response without being fed into any model's training.
 When a better LLM launches next quarter, she switches reasoning engines without losing a single entity, relationship, or insight.
 Her knowledge stays sovereign.
-Rachel reports three outcomes: her clients trust the AI more because she can explain exactly how their interactions are protected, she stopped worrying about terms-of-service changes because her knowledge lives in infrastructure she controls, and when a competitor launched a suspiciously similar strategic framework six months after she left the first platform, she knew her DataPeeps knowledge had never been exposed - because the architecture made exposure impossible by design.
+Rachel reports three outcomes: her clients trust the AI more because she can explain exactly how their interactions are protected, she stopped worrying about terms-of-service changes because her knowledge lives in infrastructure she controls, and when a competitor launched a suspiciously similar strategic framework six months after she left the first platform, she knew her DataPeeps knowledge had never been placed in a training pipeline - because every answer ran under no-training, no-retention terms, with a corpus she could export and delete at will.

 Illustrative example based on the DataPeeps platform and documented industry incidents.
 Your results will depend on your content and practice.